NCSIS/ncdpi-state-extracts/README.md

 This script pulls student account data in the same format as the old student extract.
 Note that it only pulls a student's "Primary" enrollment record.
 Secondary enrollments are not included at this time.

+## students_de.sql
+This is a fork of the students script written for the District Edition schema.
+The only difference is that active class roster start dates are null in the District Edition.

 ## student_sn_roles.sql

 This script assembles student Schoolnet roles based off their currently enrolled school.